hanhee-song/github-visualizer/README.md

 * The visualizer ignores any file named ```bundle```
 * References to node modules or files outside of the specified subdirectory are ignored
 * Colors are based on the subdirectory immediately following the specified directory.
-Higher specificity will result in more colorful graphs
+Providing a subdirectory (if applicable) will result in more colorful graphs
-* The subdirectory field takes in only one layer
+* The subdirectory field takes in only one folder.
+Attempting to nest folders will result in an error